article_14070.jpg

-This situation can be hard for Baby, who is only crying because he feels upset, overwhelmed, or afraid, and it can be hard on your family and close friends, as well.
+This situation can be hard for Baby, who is only crying because they feel upset, overwhelmed, or afraid, and it can be hard on your family and close friends, as well.
 They love you and your partner and want to get to know your new family, and an upset reaction from Baby can hurt, especially if they’re not used to babies, and aren’t expecting it.
 Parts of this stage are unavoidable, but there are definitely things you can do to ease the transition.

 Help Baby study

-So maybe Baby hasn’t seen your in-laws for a few months, or your sister was out of the country when Baby was born, but that doesn’t mean his first introduction to these soon-to-be-beloved relatives needs to be when these people race up the driveway and yank Baby into their loving arms.
+So maybe Baby hasn’t seen your in-laws for a few months, or your sister was out of the country when Baby was born, but that doesn’t mean their first introduction to these soon-to-be-beloved relatives needs to be when these people race up the driveway and yank Baby into their loving arms.

 There are other ways to introduce friends and relatives before they actually arrive on the scene, too – pictures, phone calls, and video chatting may not be a cure-all for stranger anxiety, but they might help the people they’re about to be introduced to feel a little bit less like strangers.